 Yasmin John-Thorpe was born in the Caribbean on the island of Trinidad.
 In early childhood she learned the importance of reading and writing from her parents.
 Yasmin married a Canadian and came to Canada in 1975.
 She has two daughters and one grandson.
-Yasmin is a children’s author, fiction and non-fiction writer, and mentor.
+Today, she is a children’s author, fiction and non-fiction writer, and mentor.

 For her involvement with literacy and children Yasmin has been the recipient of several awards.

-Awards and Recognitions
+Awards and Recognition

 Okanagan College Honourary Fellow Award, June 5, 2012, for literacy (BC Youth Writers Camp and RAR Programs) and philanthropy (Rick and Yasmin Thorpe Scholarship Fund and Okanagan College Foundation), from President Jim Hamilton.

-You can reach Yasmin John-Thorpe:
+You can reach Yasmin John-Thorpe at: